 Entirely blissful were the kisses she pressed on His suckling lips, when his mother cheered Him on her virgin lap.
 But, surely, happier still were those she received today in holy greeting, from the mouth of Him sitting at the right hand of the Father, as she ascended to the throne of glory, singing the wedding song, and saying, Let Him kiss me with the kiss of his mouth?
-Who will plumb the depths of the birth of Christ and the assumption of Mary?
+Who will fully unravel the birth of Christ and the assumption of Mary?
 For as she received grace beyond others on earth, so she wins singular glory in heaven.
 And if eye has not seen, nor ear heard, nor has it entered into the heart of man, what God has prepared for those who love him, who shall say what He has prepared for her who brought Him forth and—as all know—loved Him beyond all others?
-Happy, surely, is Mary, and many times happy, whether when she welcomes the Savior, or when she is welcomed by Him: In both we must marvel at the dignity of the Virgin mother; in both we must embrace God's free bestowal of Majesty.
+Happy, surely, is Mary, and many times happy, whether when she welcomes the Savior, or when she is welcomed by Him: In both we marvel at the Virgin mother's worthiness; in both we must embrace God's free bestowal of His majesty.

 Jesus entered, it says, a certain town, and a woman received Him into her home … But now let us be free for praises, since this day is given over to festive celebrations.
-And since the words of this text offer us abundant matter, tomorrow too let us gather and share with good will whatever else has been given, not only to rouse the passion of devotion in recalling so great a Virgin, but also to build up our character for the profit of living, unto the praise and glory of her Son of our Lord, who is God over all things, blessed forever.
+And since the words of this text offer us abundant matter, tomorrow too let us gather and share with a good will whatever else has been given, not only to rouse the passion of devotion in recalling so great a Virgin, but also to build up our character for profitable living, unto the praise and glory of her Son of our Lord, who is God over all things, blessed forever.
 Amen.